temporalio/documentation/docs/php/signals.md

 }
 ```

-In the example above the workflow updates the protected value.
-Main workflow coroutine waits for such value to change using
+In the example above the Workflow updates the protected value.
+Main Workflow coroutine waits for such value to change using
 `Workflow::await` function.

-To send signal to workflow use `WorkflowClient`->`newWorkflowStub` or `WorkflowClient`->`newUntypedWorkflowStub`:
+To send signal to Workflow use `WorkflowClient`->`newWorkflowStub` or `WorkflowClient`->`newUntypedWorkflowStub`:

 ```php
 $workflow = $workflowClient->newWorkflowStub(YourWorkflow::class);